GT-RAIL/rail_object_detection/README.md

 [![Build Status](https://travis-ci.org/GT-RAIL/rail_object_detector.svg?branch=master)](https://travis-ci.org/GT-RAIL/rail_object_detector)

+## OpenCV 3.0+ Warning:

+Many files within Darknet will no longer compile on OpenCV 3+.
+We have a branch titled 'opencv3_compilation' which fixes these errors for CPU, but there are many more to fix before Darknet will compile for GPU use.
+As such, if you are on OpenCV 3+, we suggest cloning the opencv3_compilation branch and using the DRFCN detector instead of Darknet.

 ## Two Minute Intro

 This package now includes two object detectors which you may choose between, YOLOv2 and Deformable R-FCN (DRFCN).
 Detections from YOLOv2 are a bit faster, >10fps compared to ~4fps (on a Titan X), but less accurate than the detections from DRFCN.